BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-schemas-api.md

 @@@ note { .warning }

-From Delta v1.5, resolution contexts and schema imports are only resolved during creates and updates.
+From Delta v1.5, remote contexts and `owl:imports` are only resolved during creates and updates.
 That means that when those get updated, the schemas importing them must be also updated to take the changes into account.

 @@@

-## Create a schema using POST
+## Create using POST

 ```
 POST /v1/schemas/{org_label}/{project_label}